coltonmilbrandt/gwin-protocol/README.md

 4. Clone and launch [front-end](https://github.com/coltonmilbrandt/gwin-app.git).

-5. Insert contract address of the Goerli Gwin smart contract (from step 3) into the code for the front-end as described in the [front end docs](https://github.com/coltonmilbrandt/gwin-app.git).
+5. Insert contract address of your Goerli Gwin smart contract on ganache (from step 3) into the code for the [front-end](https://github.com/coltonmilbrandt/gwin-app.git).
+You can set this in the `contracts.js` file in the `constants` folder.
+If you've made changes to the contract, be sure to copy your new ABI over to `Gwin_abi.js` as well.

 6. Launch front-end with `yarn dev` and connect your MetaMask wallet with the same keys that you used to deploy the contract (that way you can get your test ETH back, if you want).